ninedter/Top10LLM-MindMap/README.md

 # Top10LLM-MindMap

-Mindmap for OWASP Top 10 LLM Application and Relationship between them
+Mapping between relationships on OWASP Top 10 for LLM Applications as well as map against OWASP Top 10 for Web and MITRE ATLAS